 Other programmable stepper motor controller PoStep60 features

-To sum up, PoStep60-256 stepper motor driver allows users to choose from three different communication protocols we described in the user’s manual :
+To sum up, the PoStep60-256 stepper motor driver allows users to choose from three different communication protocols we described in the user’s manual :

-- USB protocol used with free downloadable application or using API to use with your own app
+- USB protocol used with the free downloadable application or using API to use with your own app

 - I2C protocol affordable with Arduino, Raspberry Pi or similar boards